LilyTruong2291/COVID19-in-NYC/README.md

 * At household level (occupied housing units), more people than rooms estimate, 2014- 2018 ACS
 * Households with no vehicle available estimate, 2014-2018 ACS
 * Persons in institutionalized group quarters estimate, 2014-2018 ACS
-* COPD
+* COPD (chronic obstructive pulmonary disease (COPD), emphysema, or chronic bronchitis)
 * Coronary Heart Disease
 * Diabetes
 * High Blood Pressure
 * Obesity
 * Chronic Kidney Disease

-More information about data can be found [here](https://github.com/LilyTruong2291/COVID19-in-NYC/blob/master/Metadata.xlsx)
+More information about the variables can be found in [the metadata](https://github.com/LilyTruong2291/COVID19-in-NYC/blob/master/Metadata.xlsx)

 ## Data Cleaning